 Rotation Strategies

-stygian-proxy ships four built-in rotation strategies.
+stygian-proxy ships five built-in rotation strategies.
+Four — RoundRobin, Random, Weighted, LeastUsed — are always compiled.
+A fifth, ThompsonSampling, is gated behind the bayesian-rotation cargo feature.
 All implement the RotationStrategy trait and operate on a slice of ProxyCandidate values built from the live pool.
 Strategies that find zero healthy candidates return ProxyError::AllProxiesUnhealthy rather than panicking.

 Comparison